iecarreras-data/R-Interactive-Dashboard-Project/README.md

 # Student Activity Dashboard (Demonstration)

 This dashboard is a demonstration modeled on a real-world data product I developed during my tenure at Harvard University.
-The original project solved the critical challenge of synthesizing disparate data streams—such as building access swipes and event check-ins—to provide leadership with actionable intelligence on student engagement patterns.
+The original project solved the critical challenge of synthesizing disparate data streams, such as building access swipes and event check-ins, to provide leadership with actionable intelligence on student engagement patterns.

 ### Data Simulation & Methodology